jacc/awesome-discord/readme.md

 ### Links
 - [Developer Documentation](https://discordapp.com/developers) - Documentation for using Discord's API.
 - [Discord Blog](https://blog.discordapp.com/) - Discord's Blog, where you can find change logs and more.
 - [Discord Nitro](https://discordapp.com/nitro) - Support Discord's development and get some sweet perks. $9.99 "Nitro" plan gives you access to two free server boosts and chat perks including: global + animated emotes, increased file size upload limit, animated avatars and more!
-There is also the $4.99 "Nitro Classic" plan that doesn't include free server boosts.
+There is also the $4.99 "Nitro Classic" plan that doesn't include free server boosts, but both plans give you 30% off your server boost subscription.
 - [Discord Status](https://status.discordapp.com/) - Check Discord's current status, and see any planned maintenance.

 ### Community Programs